-Andy is a multi-award winning producer, writer, actor, director, video designer and filmmaker based out of Yaletown in Vancouver, British Columbia, Canada.
-He is the founding Artistic & Managing Director of The Virtual Stage, a Vancouver-based theatre company dedicated to the investigation of emerging technologies in theatre and the President of Random Acts Entertainment Inc.
+Andy Thompson is a multi-award winning producer, writer, actor, director, video designer and filmmaker based out of Vancouver, British Columbia, Canada.

 BIOGRAPHY

 Andy was born and raised in Chilliwack, British Columbia.
-After graduating from Sardis Senior Secondary School with honours in science (with a special emphasis on physics and math), taking the advice of his mother he changed his plans to immediately become an engineer and spent his scholarship money to study arts at what was then called Fraser Valley College (now The University of the Fraser Valley).
+After graduating from Sardis Senior Secondary School with honours in science (with a special emphasis on physics and math), taking the advice of his mother he changed his plans to immediately become an engineer and spent his scholarship money to study arts at Fraser Valley College (now The University of the Fraser Valley).

 Under the guidance of theatre professor Ian Fenwick, Andy was afforded several opportunities to perform in plays at the college level and soon decided that acting was the most fun he had ever had.
 He spoke with a college career counsellor about what an acting career might look like.
 The counsellor told Andy that actors manage to make a living acting about 10% of the time.
 The odds sounded great!

 After three years at Fraser Valley College, he got accepted to the professional acting training programs at both Studio 58 and the National Theatre School.
-After a period of youthful indecision and a stint in both programs, Andy settled back in Studio 58 and studied the craft of acting for three years.
-To put himself through school, Andy worked with people challenged with mental disabilities and illnesses: a line of work that Andy considers to have greatly influenced the development of his personal skill set and level of community engagement.
+After a period of youthful indecision and a stint in both programs in 1990, Andy settled back in Studio 58 and studied the craft of acting for three years.
+To put himself through school, Andy worked with developmentally challenged children and adults: a line of work that Andy considers having greatly influenced the development of his personal skill set and level of community engagement.